 Organisational priorities come first

-The APS has a structured approach to workforce planning, and a dedicated Workforce Strategy Taskforce, under the Australian Public Service Commission (APSC), that is responsible for developing and implementing an APS workforce strategy that positions the APS as an employer of choice 1 .
+The APS has a structured approach to workforce planning, guided by a dedicated Workforce Strategy Taskforce under the Australian Public Service Commission (APSC).
+The taskforce is responsible for developing and implementing the APS workforce strategy which aims to position the APS as an employer of choice1.

 The APS exists to serve the public